target/matrixprofile-ts/README.md

 # matrixprofile-ts

-## What is matrixprofile?
+## What is it?
-matrixprofile is a Python library for evaluating time series data using the matrix profile algorithms developed by the Keough and Mueen research groups at the University of California-Riverside and the University of New Mexico.
+matrixprofile-ts is a Python 3 library for evaluating time series data using the matrix profile algorithms developed by the Keough and Mueen research groups at the University of California-Riverside and the University of New Mexico.
 Current algorithms implemented include MASS, STMP, STAMP and STAMPI.

 ## Getting Started